hashkat/hashkat/docs/tutorial02.md

 will have you move up one directory.
 Having './' before inputting the script name *run.sh* tells the computer that this script is present in this current directory.
 Having '../' before inputting the script name *run.sh* tells the computer that this script is present one directory up from your current location.
 Inputting a directory name before inputting the script name *run.sh* such as 'hashkat/' tells the computer that this script is present in the subdirectory **hashkat**.

 Let's try it out!
-Remove all the files you need in order to run a new simulation as discussed above, and change to your 'home' directory by typing in the command:
+Change to your 'home' directory by typing in the command:

 `cd`